StephenWhittington/Dream-Destination/README.md

 * **Reset Button** - Allows the user to reset the current information entered in the autocomplete search bar and the catagory option dropdown by clicking on it, The button changes everything back to defualt including the map zoom/center position.

+* **Make Another Search Button** - When the uses clicks this button it takes them back to the top of the page to change their search.

 * **Infowindow Map Result** - When clicked the infowindow shows the address, phone number, rating and website by selecting one of the placed marker results.

 * **Result List** - Allows the user to click one of the results which then scrolls up to find the infowindow opened.

-* **Pictures Of Places** - When the user has selected a result either from the map markers or result list one picture is displayed wth the place name,address,phone number and website.Then underneath 6 more pictures of the place are shown.
+* **Pictures Of Places** - When the user has selected a result either from the map markers or result list one picture is displayed wth the place name,address,phone number and website.
+Then underneath 6 more pictures of the place are shown.

 ## Features Left To Implement